Our website does not support Internet Explorer. Please use Chrome, Firefox, or Microsoft Edge, or email us at hi@curistrelief.com

 • Histamine-2 Receptor Blockers (Eg. Pepcid®) - Used to treat mild, infrequent heartburn; It has a slower onset than antacids (within 90 minutes) but a longer duration (lasts for 540 minutes).
 H2 blockers help to control acid all night and can also be used with antacids to prolong heartburn relief.
 Most importantly, this class of medications can be used to prevent heartburn (especially when one can anticipate an event of heartburn).

-• Proton Pump Inhibitors (Eg. Omeprazole, available at Curist here; Esomeprazole, available at Curist here) - Unlike antacids and H2 blockers which are designed to treat infrequent heartburn, PPIs treat frequent heartburn (occurs 2 or more days per week).
+• Proton Pump Inhibitors (Eg. Omeprazole, available at Curist hereto learn more; Esomeprazole, available at Curist here) - Unlike antacids and H2 blockers which are designed to treat infrequent heartburn, PPIs treat frequent heartburn (occurs 2 or more days per week).
 Typically, PPIs are used daily and take 1-4 days for full effect and therefore are not intended for immediate relief of heartburn.
 This class of OTC medications are only intended for a 14-day course of treatment and can be used up to three times per year (every four months) as needed.

 If you want to learn more about heartburn and various relief options, check out Curist’s other articles about heartburn: